squidcloudio/squid-samples/archer/backend/README.md

 To establish communication between the client application and the locally running backend, the client application must initialize the Squid object with the `local` region.

-## ExampleService
+## ArcherService

-The generated code has a class named `ExampleService` that can be used as a playground.
+The generated code has a class named `ArcherService` that can be used as a playground.
 You can modify this class to experiment with Squid's functionality and explore the Squid Backend SDK.

 ## Deploying your code